jgjimenez/nethbridge_mobile_ns8/README.md

 [Support me on PayPal](https://paypal.me/josegjimenez)

 Your support helps with testing devices, security audits, and new feature development.

 > *"Un gran abrazo desde Venezuela - Your support means the world to me!"* 🇻🇪
 > - José Jiménez

+## Other ways to support:

+Share the app with other users.

+Report bugs and suggest improvements.

+Give the repository a star! ⭐

 # Special Acknowledgments